igemsoftware2016/SYSU-Software-2016/README.md

 4. Double click the setup.bat at the root of unziped floder.
 5. Point your browser to `http://127.0.0.1:5000`.
 #### Satellite Plugin Installation
-These instructions are for UNIX-like systems only.
+These instructions are for Linux systems only.
 Not supports for windows yet.

  **HARDWARE REQUIRED:**
 ```